 Zakia (personal assistant), PhatCat, Jamila, and Yumna, disability justice activists, Tanzania.

 With funding, she can reach a wider audience with her music, ensuring that disabled people all over Tanzania can realise their right to use public transport.

-The panel decided to award a second grant to Yumna, Jamila and Fakihat, who are training disabled people in their community in digital literacy skills, so that they can get online to access opportunities and tackle digital discrimination.
+The panel decided to award a second grant to Yumna, Jamila and Fakihat, who have trained disabled people in their community in digital literacy skills, so that they can get online to access opportunities and tackle digital discrimination.

+Zakia (personal assistant), PhatCat, Jamila, and Yumna, disability justice activists, Tanzania.